 There are two La Raza markets within a few blocks of each other.
-This is a few blocks up from MacDonald next to El Peso Americano.
+This is on the corner of 22nd & MacDonald.

-Only dried chorizo is sold, but it looks like a fresh chorizo and fries more like one too.
-However, it is hung from the wall and not refrigerated.
+Only dried chorizo is sold, but it looks like a thick fresh chorizo and it is hung from the wall and not refrigerated.

 Richmond , CA

 4. La Raza (Richmond) but VERY close to Super Mercado La Raza

 5. El Porvenir (San Pablo)

 6. El Mercadito San Juan (Richmond)

 Chorizo Crawl – Super Mercado La Raza (Richmond)